 Antivenom is an antibody product that neutralizes a particular venom’s toxins.
-Vemons contain a complex mixture of hundreds of substances.
+Venoms contain a complex mixture of hundreds of substances.
 Typically, an animal, such as a horse or goat, is injected with a small amount of venom.
-The antibodies released by the animal’s immune system are harvested through blood collection.
+The antibodies released by the animal’s immune system are then harvested through blood collection.
 The blood serum or plasma is then concentrated and purified into pharmaceutical-grade anti-venom.
-Such antivenin can cause a series of severe side effects due to the heterogeneity and high degree of immunogenicity.
+Such antivenin can cause a series of severe side effects due to the heterogeneity and a high degree of immunogenicity.

 Challenge:

 The challenge was to improve the efficiency of antivenom production.
-As generating therapeutic horse sera is labor intensive and produces inconsistent antivenom with poor thermal stability, the antibody developed needed to be consistent in production methods, thermally stable, and broad enough to target clinically-relevant toxins but specific enough prevent side effects.
+As generating therapeutic horse sera is labor intensive and produces inconsistent antivenom with poor thermal stability, the antibody developed needed to be consistent in production methods, thermally stable, and broad enough to target clinically-relevant toxins but specific enough to prevent side effects.

 Solution: